CalculatedContent/WeightWatcher/README.md

 details=watcher.analyze(layers=[20])
 ```

-#### minimum, maximum nuymber of eigenvalues  of the layer weight matrix
+#### minimum, maximum number of eigenvalues  of the layer weight matrix

 Sets the minimum and maximum size of the weight matrices analyzed.
 Setting max is useful for a quick debugging.